The Barruecopardo Tungsten Project in western Spain is one of the premier undeveloped tungsten projects in the world outside of China:

 - a very small clean-up and tabling circuit

-No primary grinding circuit and no tailings dam will be required and this will result in low capital and low operating costs.
+No primary grinding circuit and no tailings dam will be required and this results in low capital and low operating costs.

 - Excellent road infrastructure directly to site